jcalz23/logo_detection_w281/README.md

 * Build a classification model that includes all 32 classes
 * Perform Contrast Limited AHE with a larger kernel limiting the contrast amplification and the noisy details
 * Perform data augmentation for the training similar to the Bianco et al. paper[1]
+* Use 2 layers in SIFT with 160 dimension keypoint descriptors
 * Increase complexity of the Mixed model by introducing additional features into the model
 * Execute Yolo algorithm on the dataset by enabling data augmentation options